Eriarer/ReversPolishNotationASM/Readme.md

 ---
 # HOT TO COMPILE
 If you are using VSCode you can use a task we programmed
-to run easaly the code, with the help of a simple extension
+to run easaly the code.
+With the help of a simple extension
-called [Tasks](https://marketplace.visualstudio.com/items?itemName=actboy168.tasks) it will apear a simple button a the end of your
+called [Tasks](https://marketplace.visualstudio.com/items?itemName=actboy168.tasks) a button called "create nasm" will appear at the end of your
-screen it is called "create nasm", you can click it and it will run.
+screen.
+You can click it and it will run.

 If you dont use VSCode you cant run it following the next commands:
 - cd ${fileDirname}